rarible/protocol/docs/ethereum/metadata/ipfs-example.md

 ## Creating a Metadata file for NFT

-With `IpfsHash`, we can create a Metadata file.
+With the `IpfsHash`, we can create a Metadata file.
 It will be connected to the NFT inside the blockchain network.

 ```
 {